nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_adv.rst

    :local:
    :depth: 2

-In nRF Desktop, the |ble_adv| is responsible for controlling the Bluetooth LE advertising for the nRF Desktop peripheral device.
+In nRF Desktop, the |ble_adv| is responsible for controlling the Bluetooth® LE advertising for the nRF Desktop peripheral device.

 Module events
 *************